Wednesday 27 June 2018, 7.30pm

 Pleased to welcome US guitarist and composer, Michael Pisaro to OTO for a special two-day residency presenting an intimate portrait of his work and collaborations.
 Moving from solos (with environmental recordings) through his partnership with Graham Lambkin to chamber works with close collaborators Angharad Davies, Sarah Hughes and Tisha Mukarji (where each of the pieces grows out of considerations of friendship and innocence).
 Pisaro’s work continues to reflect on the sense of rebirth that accompanied his initial contact with the Wandelweiser group, and often requires a worldly and other-worldly reorientation of the senses.

-Michael Pisaro (born 1961 in Buffalo, New York) is a guitarist and composer.
-He is member of the Wandelweiser collective.
-While, like other members of Wandelweiser, Pisaro is known for pieces of long duration with periods of silence, in the past fifteen years his work has branched out in many directions, including work with field recording, electronics, improvisation and large ensembles of very different kinds of instrumental constitution.
-Called “patient, unpredictable, exceedingly beautiful” by the New York Times, Pisaro’s music has been featured on many recordings in the last decade.
-Ben Ratliff of the Times writes: “The American composer Michael Pisaro likes his music to develop as a slow-motion force, with adjustments of tone and pitch and instrumentation so long-brewing that you lose your awareness of the player’s hand and the composer’s will.”
+Michael Pisaro-Liu (born, Michael Pisaro, 1961 in Buffalo, New York) is a guitarist and composer and a long-time member of the Wandelweiser collective.
+While, like other members of Wandelweiser, Pisaro-Liu is known for pieces of long duration with periods of silence, in the past fifteen years his work has branched out in many directions, including work with field recording, electronics, improvisation and ensembles of very different kinds of instrumental constitution.

 Graham Lambkin